dottjt/plastic/chapters/02-work.md

 "Hey, did you hear about the updated deadlines?
 I swear, they change daily," remarked Milo.
 Dispassionate at the seams in an untied flurry of sex-hair and dorky conversation.

 "I have no idea," I respond.
 Intense in my desire to remove myself from the magnet of her presence.
 As much as I wanted to shove my hands into the seams of her lovely dress and invent a new kind of dignity, she was yet another painful distraction from the thousands of clammy decisions grappling with my brain; somewhat leaving me in a superfluous state of ceaseless 9-to-5 employment.
 Sour with lament.
 The delegation had broke.
 Pour the brandy onto thy holy castle and deliver thy swine from thy depths of swell.
 Oh, ever-so swellish indeed.
 I was man born to win; to gather n' disperse in complete declaration of the resent which I commanded like a Turkish hellfire from the wrath of the Dardanelles.
--->

-As I sat there loathing in the dreaded excess of work, leaving me no choice but to pursue an almost debilitating level of self-harm; now manifesting itself into a compulsive desire to gouge my own bladder out with a disposable plastic spoon, left ever-so keenly in the office kitchen for such prying eyes to bleed.
-Perhaps I would become a symbol of millennial martyr in thy duty of unreasonable stress, delegated ever-so softly as a desirable personality trait for thy recruiters to amend.
-Providing just the right amount of sparkle n' jazz to keep thy leadership in a-buzz, and thy mental health budget in arrears.
+As I sat there loathing in the dreaded excess of work, leaving me no choice but to pursue an almost debilitating level of self-harm; now manifesting itself into a compulsive desire to gouge my own bladder out with a disposable plastic spoon, left ever-so keenly upon my desk for such prying eyes to bleed.
+Perhaps I would become a symbol of millennial martyr in thy duty of unreasonable stress, delegated ever-so softly as a desirable personality trait for thy recruiters to amend; providing just the right amount of sparkle n' jazz to keep thy leadership in a-buzz, and thy mental health budget in arrears.
 Crinkle n' cut, slader.
 As I gaze out into the foray of empty desks before me, admiring the fibre glass upholstery of their shimmering anneal.
-It was a sad time to be alive, let alone in this office of purgatory.
+It was a sad time to be alive, let alone deranged in this office of purgatory.

 ### Milo Cigarette Invitation

 "Well, it's plain fucked if you ask me.
-I'm going out for a fag.
-Could I perhaps ...tempt you to join me?"
+I'm going out for a cigarette.
+Could I perhaps tempt you to join me?"

 "You know I don't smoke."

-"We all saw you drunk at last year's Christmas party, Peter Pan.
+"Listen, Peter Pan.
+We all saw you drunk at last year's Christmas party.
 Slingin' yourself round' like a desperate chimney.
-We have eyes, you know."
-I loved the way Milo taunted me, as she dangling a rolled cigarette in front of my eyes, sully in an alluring transgression of heist from the tip of her exquisite fingers.
-Toes in motion; prancing out of the room and into the foyer.
-Exercising her petite silhouette through the ethereal fabric adopting her skin,
+Come on, it'll be fun."
+I loved the way Milo taunted me, as she dangling a rolled cigarette in front of my impressionable eyes, sully to the alluring transgress of her svelte fingers.
+Toes in motion; prancing out of the room and into the mischief of the foyer, subsequently dragging my possessive mind along with it.
+As she grasped at diminutive silhouette of her lonesome figure; devious in the ethereal fabric stretching taut across her skin.
+Adoption be thy sin.
+I wanted to learn more.
+Instinctually, I had no choice other than to follow her out into the foyer and into colloquial wounds of her embrace.
+In dire need of a light and a cigarette.

- causing all sorts of devious mischievous within my mind.
-Well, I only knew all this because I decided to follow her out into the lobby, out of my designated slaughter pen and into her colloquial embrace, in dire need of a light and a cigarette.
-Women really were the worst, and I think she knew it herself.
-At the very least, it'd help kill some time.

 ## Scene 2 END